quii/learn-go-with-tests/io.md

 Now if anyone has a `League` they can easily find a given player.

-And change our `PlayerStore` interface to return `League` rather than `[]Player`.
+Change our `PlayerStore` interface to return `League` rather than `[]Player`.
 Try and re-run the tests, you'll get a compilation problem because we've changed the interface but it's very easy to fix; just change the return type from `[]Player` to `League`.

 This lets us simplify our methods in `FileSystemStore`.